sandialabs/seat-qgis-plugin/docs/_build/html/_sources/tutorials/tanana.rst.txt

 Input
 """"""

+If you have not done so before naviage to :file:`DEMO/unstructured DEMO/`.
+In that folder you will find a number of .default files.
+You need to open these and replace `<input_folder>` with the path to the DEMO unstructured folder on your machine and ``<style_folder>`` with the path to the style_files folder on your machine.
+If you use python a script titled ``localize_input_files.py`` will do this for you.
+You can run this script by navigating to the DEMO unstructured folder in a terminal and typing ``python localize_input_files.py``.
+If you do not have python you can open the files in a text editor and replace the text manually.

+Example use of the script is shown below.
+After running the script .ini files will appear in the DEMO unstructured folder.
+These are the files you will use to load the inputs into the SEAT GUI.

+.. code_block::bash

+   $ python localize_input_files.py
+   Where are your input files?
+C:\\Users\\sterl\\OneDrive\\Desktop\\DEMO\\DEMO unstructured Where is your style_files folder?
+C:\\Users\\sterl\\OneDrive\\Desktop\\DEMO\\style_files

-To begin, use the **Load GUI Inputs** button located at the bottom left of the SEAT GUI, navigate to :file:`DEMO/unstructured DEMO/shear_stress_with_receptor_demo.ini`, and click OK to load the inputs.
+With the *ini files created, use the **Load GUI Inputs** button located at the bottom left of the SEAT GUI, navigate to :file:`DEMO/unstructured DEMO/shear_stress_with_receptor_demo.ini`, and click OK to load the inputs.
 If you need detailed instructions on how to load inputs, please refer to the :ref:`save_load_config` section in the :ref:`gui` documention.

 Refer to :ref:`unstructured_files` for details on the model data which consists of individual .nc files for each flow return period.
 The period within the .nc filename determines the probability of occurrence.